juev/awesome-stars/README.md

 ## Emacs Lisp

+- [willbush/system](https://github.com/willbush/system) - The system configuration of a professional yak shaver
 - [ProofGeneral/PG](https://github.com/ProofGeneral/PG) - This repo is the new home of Proof General
 - [rougier/nano-emacs](https://github.com/rougier/nano-emacs) - GNU Emacs / N Λ N O - Emacs made simple
 - [bbatsov/prelude](https://github.com/bbatsov/prelude) - Prelude is an enhanced Emacs 25.1+ distribution that should make your experience with Emacs both more pleasant and more powerful.